V1nc3ntL1ang/StableHGB/README.md

 # StableHGB: Stable Index Timing with Histogram Gradient Boosting

-StableHGB is a machine-learning enhanced index timing strategy for the SH#880823 micro-cap index.
+StableHGB is a machine-learning enhanced index timing strategy for  micro-cap index.
 It combines a histogram gradient boosting classifier with two custom trading-policy components designed to stabilize model signals and preserve market exposure during favorable trends.

 ## 📊 Key Results